 Chapter 1 introduced the economic reality that wants exceed the resources available to satisfy them-we face scarcity.
-Chapter 2 reinforces these central themes by laying out the core economic model, the Production Possibilities Frontier (PPF), and uses it to illustrate the concepts of tradeoff and opportunity cost.
+Chapter 2 reinforces these central themes by laying out the core economic model, the Production Possibilities Frontier, or PPF, and uses it to illustrate the concepts of tradeoff and opportunity cost.
 Chapter 2 further details the concepts of marginal cost and marginal benefit, presenting a first look at the concept of efficiency.
-It concludes with an explanation of the source of the gains from specialization and exchange and the roles of firms and markets in achieving those gains.
+The second half of the chapter begins with a model of exchange between two people that shows the "win-win" situation created through specialization and free trade.
+The next sections show how those individual gains scale up to economy wide gains.
+Lastly the traditional circular flow model highlights transformation of resources into final goods and services along with the money used in those markets